ShermainePeh08/tp/docs/DeveloperGuide.md

 **Use case: UC13 - Archive a Product**

-Analogous to UC6, except the product's identifier is used instead of the vendor's email.
+Analogous to !!UC6 - Archive a Vendor Contact!!, except the product's identifier is used instead of the vendor's email.

 **Use case: UC14 - Restore an Archived Product**

-Analogous to UC7, except the product's identifier is used instead of the vendor's email.
+Analogous to !!UC7 - Restore an Archived Vendor Contact!!, except the product's identifier is used instead of the vendor's email.

 **Use case: UC15 - Undo/Redo a Change**

-**Preconditions: Application is running, user is on the main screen, and at least one undoable action has been performed in the current session.**
+**Preconditions: Application is running, user is on the main screen.**

 **MSS**

 1. User chooses to undo the last change.
-2. VV reverts the last change and displays a success message indicating what was undone.
+2. VV reverts the last change and displays a success message.
 3. User chooses to redo the undone change.
-4. VV reapplies the change and displays a success message indicating what was redone.
+4. VV reapplies the change and displays a success message.

 Use case ends.

 **Extensions**

 * 1a.
 VV detects that no undoable actions exist in the current session.
     * 1a1.
 VV displays an error message indicating there is nothing to undo.

       Use case ends.

 * 2b.
-User performs a new undoable action after undoing a previous action.
+User performs a new undoable action.
     * 2b1.
-VV clears the redo history.
-    * 2b2.
-The new action becomes the latest undoable action.
+VV updates the redo history, and the new action becomes the latest undoable action.

       Use case ends.

 * 3a.
-VV detects that no redoable actions exist (e.g. redo history was cleared, or no undo was performed).
+VV detects that no redoable actions exist.
     * 3a1.
 VV displays an error message indicating there is nothing to redo.

       Use case ends.